Ghana–India relations: Trade

 Trade between India and Ghana amounted to US$818 million in 2010-11 and is expected to be worth US$1 billion by 2013.
 Ghana imports automobiles and buses from India and companies like Tata Motors and Ashok Leyland have a significant presence in the country.
 Ghanaian exports to India consist of gold, cocoa and timber while Indian exports to Ghana comprise pharmaceuticals, agricultural machinery, electrical equipment, plastics, steel and cement.

+In July, 2025 PM Modi, while addressing the Parliament of Ghana, stated that the bilateral trade between Ghana and India has crossed a $3 Billion mark and said that they will double this trade within the next 5 years.

 Economic cooperation

 The Government of India has extended $228 million in lines of credit to Ghana which has been used for projects in sectors like agro-processing, fish processing, waste management, rural electrification and the expansion of Ghana's railways.
 India has also offered to set up an India-Africa Institute of Information Technology (IAIIT) and a Food Processing Business Incubation Centre in Ghana under the India-Africa Forum Summit.

 Investments

 India is among the largest foreign investors in Ghana's economy.
 At the end of 2011, Indian investments in Ghana amounted to $550 million covering some 548 projects.
 Indian investments are primarily in the agriculture and manufacturing sectors of Ghana while Ghanaian companies manufacture drugs in collaboration with Indian companies.
 The IT sector in Ghana too has a significant Indian presence in it.
 India and Ghana also have a Bilateral Investment Protection Agreement between them.
 India's Rashtriya Chemicals and Fertilisers is in the process of setting up a fertiliser plant in Ghana at Nyankrom in the Shama District of the Western Region of Ghana.
 The project entails an investment of US$1.3 billion and the plant would have an annual production capacity of 1.1 million tonnes, the bulk of which would be exported to India.
 There are also plans to develop a sugar processing plant entailing an investment of US$36 million.
 Bank of Baroda, Bharti Airtel, Tata Motors and Tech Mahindra are amongst the major Indian companies in Ghana.

+PM Modi during his address to the Parliament of Ghana, stated that Indian companies have invested $2 Billion in over 900 projects in Ghana.